 An introduction to the dynamics and earthquake engineering of structures is provided.
-Subjects include the analysis of linear and nonlinear single-degree and multi-degree of freedom structural dynamics.
+Subjects include the analysis of linear and nonlinear singledegree and multi-degree of freedom structural dynamics.
 The link between structural dynamics and code-based analysis and designs of structures under earthquake loads is presented.
 The focus applications of the course include single story and multi-story buildings, and other types of structures that under major earthquake may respond in the inelastic range.
 Prerequisite: CEEN314.
+3 hour lectures, 3 semester hours.